 How Safe Families Works

-Safe Families for Children (Safe Families) provides breathing room and support for parents in crisis, giving them time to get back on their feet while their children are cared for in a safe and loving environment.
+Safe Families for Children provides much needed support for parents in crisis, giving them time to get back on their feet while their children are cared for in a safe and loving environment.

 Volunteers who host children and support parents are known as Host Families and are recruited from a large network of faith communities.
 Parents in crisis, called the Placing Family, willingly place their children with a safe, loving, and thoroughly screened volunteer Host Family for a short period of time.
 They can reunite with their children at any time.
 Both the Placing Family and the Host Family participate voluntarily, with no compensation or expectation of adoption.